gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Access.md

 # Foothold

-TODO
+We can extract the content of .mdb file using the toolkit of `mdbtools`

-Install mdb-tools
+Install mdbtools
 ```bash
 sudo apt install mdbtools
 ```

-write bash script to extract all of data for backup.mdb
+i have write this bash script to extract all of data from backup.mdb using the tools of mdbtools toolkit
 ```bash
 #!/bin/bash